colkassad/ml-docker/README.md

 `docker run -it --rm -v "<path to your jupyter notebooks>":/tf/notebooks -p 8888:8888 mldocker`

 Replace `<path to your jupyter notebooks>` with the path to a relavent folder on your host machine.
+The Jupyter Notebooks landing page will now have your folder listed.